Hornbill-Docs/hdoc-guide/hdoc-guide/getting-started/partner-edits.md

 # Partner Content Creator/Editor Workflow

-Sometimes Hornbill will partner with and outsource to professional writers who are working on substantial portions of, or even creating whole documents that will be published on Hornbill Docs site.
-Like our internal documentation team, and in these cases, we cab provide direct access to individual documents GitHub repo's allowing the author to work directly on the master repo, removing the need for the Hornbill Docs team and the author to work with Pull Requests, review and merge cycles which is typical in the Complex Edits workflow.
-In effect, this is the exact same workflow as we use internally for authoring documents, which we extent to trusted content partners and individuals who are otherwise outside of Hornbill.
+Sometimes Hornbill will partner with and outsource to professional writers who are working on substantial portions of, or even creating whole documents that will be published on the Hornbill Docs site.
+Like our internal documentation team, and in these cases, we can provide direct access to individual documents' GitHub repositories allowing the author to work directly on the master repo, removing the need for the Hornbill Docs team and the author to work with Pull Requests and review/merge cycles which is typical in the Complex Edits workflow.
+In effect, this is the exact same workflow as we use internally for authoring documents, which we extend to trusted content partners and individuals who are otherwise outside of Hornbill.

 ## How it Works
-Once we have agreed to work with you on a specific document where there is substantial writing required, we will: -
+Once we have agreed to work with you on a specific document where there is substantial writing required, we will:

 * Advise you we are using this workflow
 * Ask you for your GitHub account name in order that we may add you to the specific master repository that contains the document source.
-Although there may be exceptions to this, generally speaking you will only have access to the master repository during teh development phase, which means your edits will not be published directly to our Hornbill Docs website.
+Although there may be exceptions to this, generally speaking you will only have access to the master repository during the development phase, which means your edits will not be published directly to the Hornbill Docs website.
 Instead we will have a specific preview site which you will be able to see published versions of the document(s) you have made changes to.
 * Share a link to the master repository in order that you may clone it directly to your local computer, without having to clone to your personal account (and therefore negating the need to use the Complex Edits workflow with Pull requests), and be able to commit back to the master repository as required.

 ## Before you begin